Tales From The Influencer Marketing Trenches

 - Murphy Bishop II CEO and Co-Founder, The Better Skin Co.

 We worked with a micro-influencer agency and hired 100 micro-influencers to push business to a web partner.
 It was a huge success.
 We sold out of the items being pushed multiple times during the campaign.
 We then worked with another agency and hired 500 micro-influencers to push people in store to a brick-and-mortar partner.
 We hired micro-influencers within a close range to the locations with the hope that their local fan base could push people into store.
 From this effort, we did not see any significant lifts in store from our typical weeks.
 Based on this learning, going forward, we will only use micro-influencers to push to dot-com partners.
 On the positive, we recently launched an influencer collaboration with an Instagram star.
 The influencer received our core product two years ago in a gift bag and had been requesting it since.
 The collaboration was easy to develop, and the product has been successful.
-We also work closely with celebrity makeup artist.
+We also work closely with celebrity makeup artists.
 These collaborations prove to be more successful for us than most other collaborations.

 - James La Founder, Niucoco

 We get collaboration requests every week from some influencer around the world.
 What we realized is that it doesn't make sense to just get exposure.
 We think the influencer approach is not a real strategy because the industry itself is still being defined.
 In this day and age of being able to track all of the digital breadcrumbs out there, an influencer today should provide a better understanding of the service they are offering above and beyond exposure and reviews.
 [We ask them]: Can you explain to me a little bit more about your engagements?
 (Unfortunately, most of them stop at this question).
 Are we, as a brand, exclusive on the post?
-How many conversions or clickthroughs does a brand traditional get from your posts?
+How many conversions or clickthroughs does a brand traditionally get from your posts?
 How much input can the brand provide in the post (or series of posts)?

 Most of them don't have a clue about what these [questions] mean.
 There's more of an interest to self-promote than to promote a brand.
-We've changed our approach and kept it simple: If you don't understand these simple things, then we fail to see any value-add or any reason to engage you that influencer.
+We've changed our approach and kept it simple: If you don't understand these simple things, then we fail to see any value-add or any reason to engage that influencer.
 If you do understand, then we would suggest them signing on as an affiliate.
 If your ratios are high, if you have true influencing power, why not get a commission for every sale that the brand does through a unique link that you've been provided?
 Most of them end up shying away because they can't seem to take some ownership of their status as an influencer.
 This way, we don't waste our time and, secondly, it forces the influencers to step up their game.

 Alternatively, if you really want to make an impact with your brand, there is a way to leverage the influencers.
 It would just require a budget and an event to promote.
 The louder, more exclusive it is, the more interesting it becomes for the influencers to be part of it and, subsequently, post about it to generate some real buzz.
 After that, have a strategy of scheduled posts to keep the buzz going.